-Aurora Health Care complies with applicable Federal civil rights laws.
-No person shall be excluded from participation, be denied benefits, or otherwise be subject to discrimination in any manner on the basis of race, color, national origin or ancestry, sex, sexual orientation, gender identity, religion, age, political belief or affiliation, order of protection status, marital status, military status, physical or mental disability or association with a person with a disability, or pregnancy.
-This policy covers eligibility for the access to service delivery and treatment in all of the programs and activities.
+Advocate Aurora Health complies with all applicable State and Federal Civil Rights laws.
+No person shall be excluded from participation, be denied benefits, or otherwise subject to discrimination in any manner on the basis of race, color, national origin or ancestry, age, sex, sexual orientation, gender identity, religion, political belief or affiliation, order of protection status, military status, physical or mental disability or association with a person with a disability, marital status, or pregnancy.
+This policy covers eligibility for the access to service delivery and treatment in all Advocate Aurora Health programs and activities.

 If you need these services at an Advocate Aurora Health location, notify a facility representative.

 If you believe that Advocate Aurora Health has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, sex, sexual orientation, or gender identity, you are encouraged to promptly file a grievance with: